Skip to content

 Compliance Integration Checklist:

-As of June 2026, platforms that charge extra for compliance features (such as ChatDash's $200/month HIPAA add-on layered on top of its annual plan) force agencies to either absorb costs or exclude healthcare clients entirely.
+As of July 2026, platforms that charge extra for compliance features (ChatDash, for instance, has been reported to layer a HIPAA add-on of around $200/month on top of its annual plan) force agencies to either absorb costs or exclude healthcare clients entirely.
 Trillet includes HIPAA compliance on all white-label plans.
 To compare coverage across vendors, see Trillet's overview of white-label AI with built-in compliance.

 Frequently Asked Questions